Chin-ups are royalty in the iron game.

 The action of grabbing a fixed bar and pulling yourself up has been around since the inception of the game.

-Performing chin-ups consistently will allow you to build a back that has the appearance of being chiseled out of stone if you do them right.
+Performing chin-ups consistently will allow you to build a back that has the appearance of being chiseled out of stone, but only if you do them right.

 Unfortunately, in today’s iron culture, the chin-up has been forgotten.
 They are avoided like the unpopular teenager looking for a prom date (me in 2001).